abbr/Unippear/README.md

     }
 });
 ```
 Note that options set by client is accessible from global variable *unippear*.
 Also note the code is in the handler of custom event *headerLoaded* rather than the built-in *ready* event of document.
-See [Best Practice](#best-practice) below for details.
+More on this in [Best Practice](#best-practice) below.

 ## Best Practice
 It is assumed that the layout to be implemented as a service will be imported from an existing website since nearly all organizations already have a web presence.
 In simplest implementation the import task involves no more than copy & paste files and HTML code fragments.
 Complexity arises when client-side Javascript needs to be executed to render header and footer.
 Following guidelines are drawn from converting an a real production web site: